Overcoming Narcissistic Abuse, by Elizabeth Shaw-Life Coach.

 - Most narcissistic people will try to isolate you, friends and co-workers will use triangulate to pit you against other people.
-Smearing your name to others.
+They are smearing your name to others.
 Or telling you things they’ve said about you, which most often they haven’t.
-Parents will play siblings off against each other and often the healthy parent against you.
-Whilst you’re so young you don’t even realise it’s happening, narcissistic partners will also try to isolate you from your support network, keeping you with them as you’ve nowhere to go and no one to turn to.
+Parents will play siblings off against each other and usually the healthy parent against you.
+While you’re so young, you don’t even realise it’s happening, and narcissistic partners will also try to isolate you from your support network, keeping you with them as you’ve nowhere to go and no one to turn to.
 A narcissist likes to divide and conquer so that everyone turns to them for the reality check.

-- They trap you, be it parents, friends or partners, they want to make you so week that you no longer know reality and can only turn to them.
-They trap you by using your fears and weaknesses against you, by gaslighting you.
-Isolating you, lying to you, then blame shifting it all into you, so you believe you are broken and you need them like no one else will have you.
+- They trap you, be it parents, friends or partners, and they want to make you so week that you no longer know reality and can only turn to them.
+They trap you by using your fears and weaknesses against you by gaslighting you.
+Isolating you, lying to you, then blame-shifting it all into you, so you believe you are broken, and you need them like no one else will have you.
 They love to bomb you at times, including some narcissistic parents, they’ll treat you so right and lift you up, just to bring you crashing back down.

 - They will destroy you, your self-trust, self-love, self-worth.
 Self-respect, self-esteem.
 Who you are will be taken apart bit by bit.
 A parent will make sure you don’t know who you are.
 A partner of friends will manipulate you so much you no longer know who you are.
 They can destroy you financially as well as physically and always emotionally.